ajmaradiaga/ajmaradiaga.github.io/_posts/2017-6-20-Cervantes-2.0.md

 For a detailed view of the training loss, checkout the [training logs](https://github.com/ajmaradiaga/cervantes-text-generation/tree/master/logs) included with the project.

+How does our model performs when compared to our initial expectations (metrics/benchmark)?
+- Our benchmark was to create a model that achieves a perplexity of less than 3.
+Our model is achieving a perplexity of less than 1.
+Which means, it has a high likelihood of choosing the correct word.
+- The paragraph structure generated by our model is similar to the structure from our dataset.
+    - The sentences in the paragraph have betwen 10 and 15 words.
+    - The paragraphs are formed of 5 or more lines.

+*Observations:*
+- In order to generate better quality of text, we  need a large text corpus and in this project we are limited by the amount of text we can use as an input.
+Saying that, the model is generating text that looks similar to the original text.
+- The same algorithm can be used to generate text for different subjects.
+For example, the same algorithm can be trained to generate text for [Barack Obama](https://en.wikipedia.org/wiki/Barack_Obama).
+There is a lot more text available for Obama ([books](https://www.amazon.co.uk/Barack-Obama/e/B001H6OA8E), [speeches](http://obamaspeeches.com/))
+- A 3 layer RNN takes a long time to train, it might be possible to achieve better results with it but it will need to be trained longer.

 ### Training Loss

 We can see that a learning rate of 0.01 is too large to train our Neural Network.
 When we trained it with 0.01, we were never able to achieve a train loss < 3.
 Another indicator of this is that the learning plateaus in both runs (0001, 0003); in *0001* it plateaus at around epoch 100 and in *0003* at around epoch 180.

 The training loss improved when we use a learning rate of 0.001.
-The lower learning rate improves our Neural network performance by -2.0.
+The lower learning rate improves our Neural network performance and we are getting closer to a perplexity of 1.
+Remember that the lower our perplexity, the better our model is at predicting the next work.

 As the training is not plateauing, we are also able to train it longer.
 This is why we increase the epochs of run *0002* to 500.

 ### Sequence Length